alexdenne/battalion/original/cards/index.md

       You gain +1 influence while the Empress of Wealth is in play.

       Tactical Commander x1
-      Tactical Commander may choose which Army he attacks.
+      The Tactical Commander may choose which army they attack.

   Mages
     Total x6

       Spyglass Sorceress
-      When Spyglass Mage enters play, you may look at and rearrange the top 3 cards of any library, and put them back in any order.
+      When Spyglass Mage enters play, look at and rearrange the top 3 cards of any library.

       Rocket Wizard
       When Rocket Mage enters play, destroy 1 enemy tower.

       Chaos Wizard
-      When Chaos Mage enters play, reveal the top 2 cards from the trick library and resolve them immediately in any order
+      When Chaos Mage enters play, reveal the top 2 cards from the trick library and resolve them immediately, in any order.

       Fireball Mage
       When Fireball Mage enters play, deal 2 damage to any army.